ForestW70/Portfolio4.0/README.md

   2. Enjoy.

 * # Additional comments
-  - will for sure be updating this constantly. my first big dive into react and I love it, things are so easy.
+  - will for sure be updating this constantly. my first big dive into React.js and I love it.

   - I'd like to add a blog feature to my site using a more MERN approach. (minus the E.) Also need to make this tab mobile responsive.
 For future deployment.

-  - I hope whoever grading this isn't cringing at the header. there are plans to give it a chill mode but for now this is all I got.
+EDIT: Decided to scrap the Blog idea.
+I like the idea of keeping track of personal projects, but I'll save this feature for a future time when I have more to share.

 #### Contribution information